 When do you use live chat?

 When there’s no other option, but you really don’t want to call.
 Many businesses have adopted live chat on their websites.
-Live chat was developed as an alternative to calling, although many features of live chat, like queues and sessions, replicate the call-center experience.
-If a user doesn’t want to talk on the phone, live chat is totally viable.
-But when live chat clients lack the messaging features that we’ve become used to, it makes the exchange feel less human.
+Live chat was developed as an alternative to the telephone call, although many features of live chat, such as queues and sessions, replicate the call-centre experience.
+If a user does not want to talk on the phone, live chat is totally viable.
+But when live chat clients lack the messaging features we have become used to, it makes the exchange feel less human.

 In a recent Wall Street Journal article about the changing nature of phone calls (which dipped heavily into the features of popular messaging apps, like audio messages and video calls), Katherine Bindley wrote, “Multiple people I interviewed said when the phone rings unexpectedly, they assume someone has died.”

-Mike Gozzo, senior director of product of Zendesk’s Sunshine Conversations, expressed a similar revulsion to uninvited calls.
-“The way I like to think about it is how pissed off I am when somebody calls me," he said.
+Mike Gozzo, VP of Product, Conversations at Zendesk Sunshine Conversations, expressed a similar revulsion to uninvited calls.
+“The way I like to think about it is how annoyed I am when somebody calls me," he said.
 “I haven’t consented to this call, and it’s occupying 100% of my attention span.”